Pinto006/regex-tutorial/git.md

 ## Summary

-The regexx I will be explaing in this tutorial is a hex value expression.
-The expression is used to find all the different combinations of a hastag.
+The regex I will be explaing in this tutorial is a hex value expression.
+The expression is used to find all the different combinations of a hastag string.
 A copy of the regex I will be descibing is below:
 Matching a Hex Value – /^#?([a-f0-9]{6}|[a-f0-9]{3})$/